 Limitations of traditional testing methods have lead researchers to investigate various markers in attempt to develop a simple, non-invasive, but precise, laboratory test.

-NMP22 is a Nuclear Matrix Protein found in human epithelial cells.
+NMP22 is a protein found in human epithelial cells.
 In the urine of healthy individuals, the protein is present in low levels (less 10 U/mL).
 Most patients with bladder cancer release large quantities of NMP22 into the urine.
-The NMP22 test quantifies levels of nuclear matrix protein called the nuclear mitotic apparatus protein (NuMA).
-Levels of NuMA in malignant tissue can be greater than 10 times the levels found in normal tissue.
-The NuMA antigen moiety detected by the NMP22 assay is referred to as NMP22.

 We send you an easy-to-use kit to collect your urine sample.

 Post your sample to our lab in the prepaid envelope provided.

 View results securely in your own personal dashboard.

 Please see your doctor if you are suffering any unusual symptoms which persist - do not use these tests to self-diagnose.
 Tumour markers are most useful when viewed in conjunction with a clinical examination.
 Results do not constitute a diagnosis of cancer and markers are often tested to monitor treatment when cancer has already been diagnosed, or to check that it has not returned.
 Cancer markers can be elevated in benign conditions and results often produce false positives.
 Sometimes tumour markers can be normal even though cancer is present.